gseals/temp-converter/README.md

 ## Description

-* An application allowing users to convert temperatures to Celsius or Fahrenheit.
+* An application that allows users to convert Fahrenheit to Celsius or Celsius to Fahrenheit..

 ## Demo this project